bytecodealliance/regalloc2/doc/FASTALLOC.md

 resolver is then used to generate and insert edits to move from those spillslots to the spillslots of the block parameters.

+There is an exception to the invariant - it's possible that the branch argument is defined in the same branch instruction.
+If the branch argument VReg has a fixed-reg constraint, the move will have to be done in the successor.
+If it has an stack or anywhere constraint, it is allocated directly into the block param's spillslot, so there is no need to insert moves.
+The other constraints, reuse and any-reg, are not supported in this case.

 # Across Blocks

 When a block completes processing, some VRegs will still be live.